Nea Filadelfeia: Education

 Nea Filadelfeia has 9 primary schools, 4 secondary schools (one of them is athletic type) and 3 high schools.
 Among them is the 3rd High School of Nea Filadelfia "Miltos Kountouras".

 Sports

-Nea Filadelfeia is the historical home of A.E.K., a major Greek Multi-Sports Club established in 1924 in Nea Filadelfeia.
+Nea Filadelfeia is the historical home of AEK, a major Greek Multi-Sports Club established in 1924 in Nea Filadelfeia.
 It is also the home of Ionikos Nea Filadelfeia.
-The now demolished Nikos Goumas Stadium was the home ground of AEK F.C. from 1930 to 2003, while the Agia Sophia Stadium is the new home ground since 2022.
+The now demolished Nikos Goumas Stadium was the home ground of AEK Athens F.C. from 1930 to 2003, while the Agia Sophia Stadium is the new home ground since 2022.
 The Ionikos Nea Filadelfeia sports club is renowned in Greece and abroad for its handball, volleyball and basketball achievements.

 Nea Filadelfeia is also the birthplace of the Greek-Australian football coach Ange Postecoglou.